Piraeus, Athens and Peloponnese Railways: History

 The line from Piraeus to Corinth was 99 km, from Corinth to Kalamata via Tripoli 236 km and from Corinth to Zevgolatio via Patras and Pyrgos 347 km.
 The total length of the system with the branch lines was 731 km.
 In 1929 SPAP acquired the Heraklion-Lavrion section of Athens-Lavrion Railway, formerly operated by Attica Railways, and constructed a link from Kato Liossia (today Agioi Anargyroi) to Heraklion, to connect the Lavrion line to its network (1931).
 Passenger services on this branch were suspended in 1957 and it was cut off from the rest of the network in 1962, due to the construction of the Athens-Thessaloniki highway.

-During the Axis occupation of Greece in World War 2, and especially during the withdrawal of German troops in 1944, the network and the rolling stock suffered extensive damages both by the German army and by Greek resistance groups.
-Repair of SPAP assets was time consuming and expensive.
+During the Axis occupation of Greece in WW2, and especially during the withdrawal of German troops in 1944, the network and the rolling stock suffered extensive damages both by the German army and by Greek resistance groups.
+Repair of SPAP assets was time-consuming and expensive.
 Damaged rolling stock was mainly repaired at Piraeus Engine Sheds.
 Normal levels of service resumed at about 1948 with the exception of the destroyed bridge of Achladokampos (between Argos and Tripoli), which was rebuilt by OSE in 1974.

 In 1951 SPAP absorbed the small Pyrgos-Katakolo Railway.
 In 1953 SPAP absorbed Northwestern Greece Railways (SDBE), which operated a metre gauge line from Kryoneri to Messolongi and Agrinion.

 In 1920 SPAP was briefly nationalized as part of the Hellenic State Railways but it became an independent company again two years later.
 Due to high debts, SPAP came under government control in 1939-1940 and was formally nationalized again in 1954.
 In 1962 the company was absorbed by the Hellenic State Railways.